ablab/stringdecomposer/README.md

 ## Version 1.0

-As an input StringDecomposer (SD) algorithm takes the set of monomers (typically, alpha satellites) and a genomic segment (assembly, Oxford Nanopore or a PacBio HiFi read) that contains a tandem repeat constituted by the given monomers.
+As an input StringDecomposer algorithm takes the set of monomers (typically, alpha satellites) and a genomic segment (assembly, Oxford Nanopore or a PacBio HiFi read) that contains a tandem repeat consisting of the given monomers.
 StringDecomposer partitions this segment into distinct monomers, providing an accurate translation from the nucleotide alphabet into the monomer alphabet.